 The company has reviewed and analyzed the impact of stakeholders on a regular basis.
-In year 2016, the Company has considered that the stakeholders who will be affected from its operation were categorized as the followings;
+In year 2018, he Company has considered that the stakeholders who will be affected from its operation were categorized as the followings;

+Customers:

-Customers: The Company recognizes that Customers are the key influencer of success and growth of the business, therefore, the customer satisfaction is an important priority to respond.
-In year 2016, the customer satisfaction survey resulted 88% of respondents were satisfied at high to highest level in quality of products and services.
+The Company recognizes that Customers are the key influencer of success and growth of the business, therefore, the customer satisfaction is an important priority to respond.
+In year 2018, the customer satisfaction for quality and services survey resulted of 84.40% and 85.80% respectively, which respondents were satisfied at high to highest level.
 For those, if any, results which were not at the target level or any recommendations from the survey, the Company will explore the cause and improve or develop further to meet with their expectations.
-The Company also provides the trainings to Customers' contractor for steel knowledge to apply for their steel usage properly according to industrial standards.
+The Company also provided the trainings to Customers for steel knowledge to apply for their proper steel usage according to the industrial standards.